What are the Risk Factors for Bladder Cancer?

 Presence of Arsenic in Drinking Water

 When individuals drink water that has traces of arsenic in it, they automatically become more prone to bladder cancer.
-The chance of getting exposed depends on where one lives in the world.
-For instance, public water systems have more arsenic content.
+The risk of arsenic exposure depends on geographic location.
+Private wells in certain regions may have higher arsenic levels, while public water systems are generally regulated to limit arsenic content.

 Age and Gender